• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • MRI – preferred in stable patients (T1,2, FLAIR, DWI, SWI/GRE, MRA, and/or MRV)

-• DSA – may be considered if no lesion is identified on initial imaging to assess for small vascular malformation
+• DSA – may be considered if no lesion is identified on initial imaging to assess for small vascular malformations

-• if no malformation is identified on baseline imaging, repeat the neuroimaging after the hematoma has resolved (as small lesions can be compressed)
+• if no malformation is identified on baseline imaging, repeat the neuroimaging after the hematoma has resolved (as small lesions may be compressed)

 • venous infarcts caused by cerebral sinus venous thrombosis (CSVT) are relatively common (accounting for ~ 40% of CSVT cases)